beyond-all-reason/tachyon/docs/schema/lobby.md

 `{"isReady": false, "assetStatus": "complete"}`.
 If this is incorrect the client should send a request to correct it.

+### Lobby bosses

+Lobbies can have "bosses", so that a player, or a group of friends, can setup a game just like they want with full control.
+When one or more boss are present in a lobby, some commands may be disabled for non-boss players.
+The creator of a lobby can choose to forbid bosses in the lobby to ensure all changes go through votes.
+This setting cannot be changed after creation.

 ### Lobby updates

-Any member can update most (any?) property of the lobby.
+Any member can update most (any?) property of the lobby unless bosses are present.
 Updates are all or nothing, if updating a proprety is not possible (invalid or forbidden), then no update take place.
 The result of the updates is then transmitted to all members via [lobby/updated](#updated) events.